 Finally, a cash and carry distributor is more of a wholesaler than a distributor because they don’t transport products to food service operators.
 Rather, operators go to a cash and carry warehouse and purchase and pick up their products there.
-There are many restaurant supply businesses that operate in this way, that smaller food operators will buy from.
+There are many restaurant supply businesses that operate in this way and smaller food operators buy from them.

-Essentially, the end user or consumer is in charge.
-So, you have to work your way back from the consumer.
-Having a relevant, new, or better product that consumers are aware of, and interested in, is key.
-So that consumers ask the food operator to provide that product.
-And secondly, you need to build demand with the operator.
+Essentially, the end-user or consumer is in charge so, you have to work your way back from the consumer.
+Having a relevant, new, or better product that consumers are aware of and interested in is key.
+Consumers should be asking the food operator to provide that product.
+Secondly, you need to build demand with the operator.
 Is your product something that the operators feel will enhance their food offerings?
 Is it something that will help them compete?
 Does it fit their brand?
 Is it new, different, better?
 Are consumers looking for it?

-Here are just a few trade associations, that hold conferences and trade shows, that serve a few aspects of the food industry we’ve discussed.
-There are many, many other associations, conferences and trade shows for other aspects of the food marketing, distribution and related industries.
+Here are just a few trade associations that hold conferences and trade shows and serve a few aspects of the food industry we’ve discussed.
+There are many, many other associations, conferences, and trade shows for other aspects of the food marketing, distribution, and related industries.

 - Foodservice Distributor Industry Associations

 - Food Marketing Institute